Untitled Rammstein album: Commercial

 The album debuted atop the German album charts on issue date 24 May 2019.
 In the first week in Germany, it moved 260,000 album-equivalent units, making it the best-performing album in the first week from a band in the 21st century.
 The album spent the next two weeks at No. 2 before climbing back up to No. 1 on 14 June.
 It spent two more non-consecutive weeks at No. 1 afterward.
 The album also spent an entire year inside the top 40 of the chart, not leaving it until 12 June 2020.
 Additionally, it spent 127 consecutive weeks in the chart before leaving it on the week of 29 October 2021.

 Elsewhere, the album peaked at No. 3 on the UK Albums Chart, selling 12,130 copies and spent three consecutive weeks atop the UK Rock & Metal Albums Chart.
 In the United States, the album peaked at No. 9 on the Billboard 200, earning 28,000 album-equivalent units in its first week.
 The album is the band's first to reach the top 10 in the United States.
 Additionally, it topped the Hard Rock Albums chart, the second Rammstein album to do so (previously Liebe ist für alle da in 2009) and World Albums chart, which make it the first German-language studio album to top this chart (previously Rammstein: Paris, a live album, topped this chart, in 2017).
-On 15 April 2020, the album was certified 5× Gold by the Bundesverband Musikindustrie for sales of over 500,000 album-equivalent units in Germany.
+In 2025, the album was certified Diamond by the Bundesverband Musikindustrie for sales of over 750,000 album-equivalent units in Germany.